microsoft/PowerPlatformConnectors/certified-connectors/emailDomainChecker/Readme.md

-# Email Checker Power Automate Connector
+# Email Domain Checker

 ## Introduction
 This document provides information about the Email Checker Power Automate Connector.
 This tool can be used to check that an email domain is valid and set up to receive emails.
 More information can be found on [our website](https://mightora.io/email-checker/)

+## Actions
+* __Check Domain__ - The ability to supply an email domain and check it is valid for sending emails to.

 ## Prerequisites
 To use this connector you will need the following to proceed:
 * A Microsoft Power Apps or Power Automate plan
-* An API key from our page on [RapidAPI](https://mightora.io/email-checker/get-api-key)
+* An API key from our [website](https://mightora.io/email-checker/) choosing billing from either RapidAPI or Blobr

 ## How to get credentials from Rapid API
 1. Go to [RapidAPI](https://mightora.io/email-checker/get-api-key)